GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

-# Modernizing Authz in Node JS Backend API Apps
+# Using Cedar to Modernize Authz in A Node.js Backend

 ![node-js-blog](https://github.com/user-attachments/assets/54f2309a-c08e-4a41-b995-c52e3f4581db)